Home

 In the 1870s, when Harley was a boy, he moved with his parents and siblings to Missouri, residing in Carlton and Butler, Bates County, MO.
 He later moved to Nevada, Vernon County, MO.

 The federal census of 1910 shows the Swearingens living at 804 Main Street in Nevada, with Harley working as a carpenter.
-Stepdaughter Bessie, age 21, made her home under their roof that year.
+Stepdaughter Bessie, age 21, who was employed as a "commercial traveler" for a publishing house, made her home under their roof that year.

-A streetscape of Nevada is seen here circa 1915, looking east on Cherry Street, with the Union Railroad Depot visible in the distance.
+Nevada, MO, looking east on Cherry Street, with Union Depot in the distance

-The 1920 census shows the Swearingens on Main Street in Nevada.
+The 1920 census shows the Swearingens continuing to reside on Main Street in Nevada.
 Harley's occupation is listed as contractor.

-Harley died of uremic poisoning and acute myocardial failure on Aug.
+Harley died of uremic poisoning and acute myocardial failure in Nevada on Aug.
 18, 1934, at the age of 70.
+An obituary in the Butler Times-Press said "He lived in Butler nearly fifty years ago and was quite well-known by the older residents of this city."

 Ella died on Aug.
 17, 1938.
 They are buried together -- but in unmarked graves -- at Newton Burial Park in Nevada.